Germany: Pandemic state of emergency may end in November | DW | 18.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German Health Minister Jens Spahn reportedly said the COVID-19 state of emergency from March 2020 could expire soon.
+German Health Minister Jens Spahn has reportedly said the COVID-19 state of emergency from March 2020 could soon expire.

 German Health Minister Jens Spahn has said that special rules relating to the coronavirus pandemic could end on November 25, the Bild newspaper reported on Monday.